Incubus: Regional variations

-A number of variations on the incubus theme are seen around the world.
+A number of folklore/mythos relating to or similar to the incubus is seen around the world.
 The alp of Teutonic or German folklore is one of the better known.
 In Zanzibar, Popo Bawa primarily attacks men and generally behind closed doors.
 "The Trauco", according to the traditional mythology of the Chiloé Province of Chile, is a hideous deformed dwarf who lulls nubile young women and seduces them.
 The Trauco is said to be responsible for unwanted pregnancies, especially in unmarried women.
 Perhaps another variation of this conception is the "Tintín" in Ecuador, a dwarf who is fond of abundant-haired women and seduces them at night by playing the guitar outside their windows — a myth that researchers believe was created during the colonial period to explain pregnancies in women who never left their houses without a chaperone.
 In Hungary, a lidérc can be a Satanic lover that flies at night and appears as a fiery light (an ignis fatuus or will o' the wisp) or, in its more benign form as a featherless chicken.

 In Brazil and the rainforests of the Amazon basin, the Amazon river dolphin (or boto) is believed to be a combination of siren and incubus that shape-shifts into a very charming and handsome man who seduces young women and takes them into the river.
 It is said to be responsible for disappearances and unwanted pregnancies.
-According to legend, a boto always wears a hat to disguise the breathing hole at the top of its head while in human form, metamorphosing back into a dolphin during the day.
+According to legend, a boto always wears a hat to disguise the breathing hole at the top of its head while in human form, metamorphosising back into a dolphin during the day.

 The Southern African incubus demon is the Tokolosh.
 Chaste women place their beds upon bricks to deter the rather short fellows from attaining their sleeping forms.
 They also share the hole in the head detail and water-dwelling habits of the boto.